boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/custom-theme-embedding.md

 ### How to refer the custom theme file as external.

-A custom theme sample is provided.
-From this [sample](https://github.com/boldbi/boldbi-themestudio), you can generate the custom theme file({src directory}/boldbi-themestudio/themes) by following the steps in [readme page](https://github.com/boldbi/boldbi-themestudio#readme).
+A sample of a custom theme is provided.
+From this [sample](https://github.com/boldbi/boldbi-themestudio), you can generate the custom theme file ({src directory}/boldbi-themestudio/themes) by following the steps on the [readme page](https://github.com/boldbi/boldbi-themestudio#readme).